Xabaril/BeatPulse/doc/beatpulse.md

 OK
 ```

-If some liveness is not working, *BeatPulse* return HTTP 503 ServiceUnavailable.
+If some liveness is not working, *BeatPulse* returns HTTP 503 ServiceUnavailable.

 ``` bash
 curl http://your-domain/hc